elsensoy/model_error_uq_plasma/nelder-mead/README.md

    - load_optimized_params: Loads the optimized parameters (v1 and v2) from a JSON file.
    - load_json_data: General-purpose function to load JSON data with error handling.
    - save_metadata: Saves metadata to a JSON file, helping document parameter values, acceptance rate, and other relevant details from the MCMC run.
-   - create_specific_config: Extracts relevant configuration details and formats them for documentation, capturing essential information for reproducibility.
+   - create_specific_config: Extracts relevant configuration details and formats them for documentation.

 ## 5. Define Prior and Likelihood Functions
    - prior_logpdf: Sets up Gaussian priors on the logarithmic scale for the parameters `v1` and the scaling factor `alpha`.